molayac/adtools/README.md

 2017/Feb/06
 Project based on DS Windows Server commands.

-This projects use the dsquery, dsrem, dsadd, dsmod, and others ds commands for Active Directory Windows service.
+This projects use the dsquery, dsrem, dsadd, dsmod, and others ds commands to improve some Active Directory Windows actions.

 This project started on 2013 year as a help to reduce time and costs on simple actions like reset password, create users, and changes groups or update information to outsourcing services.